fission/fission/Documentation/wip/testing-proposal.md

 Ginkgo provides constructs such as ```BeforeSuite``` and ```AfterSuite``` and the same for each test with ```BeforeEach`` and ```AfterEach```.
 This allows clear separation of fixtures from actual tests and also common setup and teardown

-- Some of our flaky tests succeed sometime and fail sometime.
-A lot of time is spent in debugging and fixinng in PRs on those tests.
-While the test itself should be fixed in longer term, it should be possible to retry flaky test as part of execution.
-Ginkgo provides a mechanism to retry certain tests.
+- Sometimes, some of our tests fail unexpectedly and pass on the next attempt.
+A lot of time is spent in debugging and fixing in PRs on those tests.
+While each test should be fixed eventually, it should be possible to retry a flaky test as part of execution.

-- Any test which needs to absolutely disrupt cluster should not be run in parallel by using some tag.
+- Any test which needs to absolutely disrupt the cluster should not be run in parallel by using some tag.

-- Various runtime behaviours such as fail on first failure or keep testing till failure or randomize order of tests etc. is difficult to model with shell scripts.
+- Various runtime behaviours such as fail on first failure or keep testing till failure or randomize order of tests etc. are difficult to model with shell scripts.

 - Ability to measure time for all tests without doing time manipulation in shell scripts.
 Ginkgo provides built in constructs to measure test suite time and each individual execution time.

 ### Next steps

 The best way to know usefulness of the test framework would be to model some of existing tests using the framework and demonstrate the value.
-This PR will add mode details with few of tests remodelled to use the framework.
+This PR will add more details with few of tests remodelled to use the framework.